The Cook, the Thief, His Wife & Her Lover: Critical reception

 The film received generally positive reviews from critics.
 On Rotten Tomatoes, it holds an 87% rating based on 52 reviews, with an average rating of 7.60/10.
 The site's consensus states: "This romantic crime drama may not be to everyone's taste, but The Cook, the Thief, His Wife & Her Lover is an audacious, powerful film."
 The film received a score of 62 on Metacritic based on reviews from 23 critics, indicating "generally favorable reviews".

-Roger Ebert of the Chicago Sun-Times gave the film four out of four stars, noting that the film's raw emotion and violent interpersonal conflict was a departure from Greenaway's typically cerebral and intellectual films.
+Roger Ebert of the Chicago Sun-Times gave the film four out of four stars, noting that its raw emotion and violent interpersonal conflict was a departure from Greenaway's typically cerebral and intellectual films.

 Soundtrack

 The Cook, the Thief, His Wife & Her Lover is the twelfth album released by Michael Nyman and the ninth to feature the Michael Nyman Band.
-The album includes the first commercially released recording of Nyman's composition "Memorial".
+The album includes the first commercially released recording of Nyman's composition Memorial.

-There is some music not included on the soundtrack album: the love theme for Michael and Georgina, which is "Fish Beach" from Drowning by Numbers, the song performed as a show in the restaurant, sung by actress and singer Flavia Brilli, or a doubly pulsed variation of "Memorial" that occurs about halfway through the film.
+There is some music not included on the soundtrack album: the love theme for Michael and Georgina, which is "Fish Beach" from Drowning by Numbers; the song performed as a show in the restaurant, sung by actress and singer Flavia Brilli; or a variation of "Memorial" that occurs about halfway through the film.
 Edits of "Memorial" appear throughout the film, with the entire twelve-minute movement accompanying the final scene and end credits, but one variation is uniquely created for the film.